What Is a Service Blueprint: Definition, Components, Steps, and Free Templates

 • Metrics: You can also include success metrics in your service blueprint to track the progress toward your goals.

-Applications of a Service Blueprint
+When to Make a Service Blueprint

-How to Create a Service Blueprint Using Creately
+How to Make a Service Blueprint

 The process of building a service blueprint itself has many benefits.
 It’ll help develop a shared vision of the service process among everyone involved, identify complexities of the service that were never apparent and understand the roles and responsibilities of the task owners.